Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 Did you know that the legal system of Virgin Islands is US common law?

-The total number of population in Virgin Islands: 102,951 (July 2016 estimate) with a population growth rate of -0.62% (2016 estimate) and the most widely spoken language(s) are English 71.6%, Spanish or Spanish Creole 17.2%, French or French Creole 8.6%, other 2.5% (2010 estimate).
-In these days, Virgin Islands has to face with a net migration rate of -7.5 migrant(s) / 1,000 population (2016 estimate).
+The total population in Virgin Islands: 102,951 (July 2016 estimate) with a population growth rate of -0.62% (2016 estimate) and the most widely spoken language(s) are English 71.6%, Spanish or Spanish Creole 17.2%, French or French Creole 8.6%, other 2.5% (2010 estimate).
+These days, Virgin Islands has to face a net migration rate of -7.5 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Virgin Islands nowadays; black 76%, white 15.6%, Asian 1.4%, other 4.9%, mixed 2.1%note: 17.4% self-identify as latino (2010 estimate).